SheetJS/sheetjs/docbits/82_util.md

 |`cellDates`  |  false  | Store dates as type `d` (default is `n`)             |
 |`skipHeader` |  false  | If true, do not include header row in output         |

-All fields from each row will be written.
-If `header` is supplied and the array does not contain a particular field, the key will be appended to the array.
+- All fields from each row will be written.
+If `header` is an array and it does not contain a particular field, the key will be appended to the array.
+- Cell types are deduced from the type of each value.
+For example, a `Date` object will generate a Date cell, while a string will generate a Text cell.

 <details>
   <summary><b>Examples</b> (click to show)</summary>